 10. Sweet peas – in the middle of winter there’s very little going on in the garden, especially in the frozen North!
 However sweet peas are one of the few plants which you can sow as early as New Year indoors on a sunny windowsill.

 Watching their little green shoots develop is a cheery hint of the season to come and they’re so easy to grow they shouldn’t intimidate less experienced gardeners.
 Sarah Raven has beautiful gift packs of sweet pea seeds which come in tins, and you could even add a decorative vase to cut and display the flowers when they eventually bloom.

-Or if, like Caroline, you are generally more interested in personal gratification than buying for others, take a look at the plant that’s giving Louise so much pleasure right here, right now.
+Or if, like me, you are secretly more interested in personal gratification than buying for others, take a look at the plant that’s giving Louise so much pleasure right here, right now.

 If you’d like get to get a bit more gardening chit-chat from the3growbags, just pop your email address in here.